Two Sparse Matrices are Better than One: Sparsifying Neural Networks with Double Sparse Factorization: Experiments

 {\bf Pruning speed.} We can prune the 7B models in apx.
 30 minutes on one Nvidia 4090 GPU (this includes both forward pass and sparse factorization times).
 Note that reported total running times for ADMM pruning and SparseGPT are around 10-15 minutes \citep{boza2024fast}.
+We also study the effect of a number of iterations on pruning speed and solutions quality in the Appendix \ref{subsec:prunetimevsquality}.

+{\bf Further fine-tuning.} We also tested the possibility of further fine-tuning of pruned LLMs.
+DSF retains its advantage even after fine-tuning.
+Setup and results are summarized in Appendix \ref{subsec:morefinetune}.